 Pediatric Fatty Liver Clinic

-Non-alcoholic fatty liver disease (NAFLD) is the most common chronic liver disease among children and teenagers.
-It’s often linked with obesity and diabetes.
-At the Kentucky Children’s Hospital Pediatric Fatty Liver Clinic, we have a team of specialists devoted to treating fatty liver disease and helping children manage their weight.
+Fatty liver disease – now referred to as metabolic dysfunction-associated steatotic liver disease, or MASLD – is a widespread liver problem that affects many children and teenagers.
+It often occurs alongside obesity and metabolic issues.
+Here at the Kentucky Children's Hospital Pediatric Fatty Liver Clinic, we have a team of specialists dedicated to improving your child's liver health and helping your child manage their weight.

-NAFLD is a buildup of too much fat in the liver.
-Over time, this buildup can cause liver scarring (fibrosis/cirrhosis) and liver failure.
-Another proposed name for this disease is metabolic dysfunction associated fatty liver disease (MAFLD).
+Metabolic dysfunction-associated steatotic liver disease (MASLD) is a buildup of too much fat in the liver.
+Over time, this buildup can cause liver scarring (fibrosis) and, eventually, cirrhosis or liver failure.
+The previous name for MASLD was non-alcoholic fatty liver disease (NAFLD).

-The good news is that children who lose 5 percent of their body weight can reverse fat accumulation in the liver.
-Losing 5 percent of their body weight can improve liver scarring.
+MASLD can develop at any age, but it often begins during childhood.
+The good news is that by losing just five percent of their body weight, children can reverse fat accumulation in the liver.
+Furthermore, shedding 10 percent of their body weight can lead to an improvement in liver scarring (fibrosis).

-Researchers don’t know exactly what causes NAFLD, but risk factors include:
+Researchers don’t know exactly what causes metabolic dysfunction-associated steatotic liver disease, but risk factors include:

 • Obesity